Ariad Partners

 9 sources of B2B marketing data every company should be tracking

-9 Sources of Marketing Data for the Most Insights
+9 Sources of B2B Marketing Data That Consistently Deliver Actionable Insights

 1. Your CRM

-Your website is the most honest data source you have.
+What it is: Your website is the most honest data source you have.
 It shows you what buyers actually do, not what you assume they do.
+Every page visit, scroll depth, time on page, and exit point is a signal about how your content and messaging land with real visitors.

-Pay attention to pages with high traffic but low conversion.
-That’s usually a messaging or CTA problem.
-Look at which content pieces drive the most time on page and return visits.
-Those are your trust-builders.
-Track which pages buyers visit before submitting a contact form.
-That’s your real buyer journey, not the one you drew on a whiteboard.
-GA4’s path exploration report shows this clearly if you set it up correctly.
+What to look for: Pages with high traffic but low conversion rates usually have a messaging or CTA problem, not a traffic problem.
+Content with high time-on-page and repeat visits signals trust-building material that buyers return to.
+The pages buyers visit before submitting a contact form represent your real buyer journey, not the one you drew on a whiteboard.
+In GA4, the path exploration report shows this clearly when configured correctly.

 4. Email Marketing Performance

-Low open rates for a specific email type signal a subject line or audience-fit problem, not necessarily a content problem.
-High clicks with low conversions after the click point indicate a disconnect to a landing page.
-A spike in unsubscribes after a specific send tells you the content or frequency crossed a line.
-The most useful email metric for B2B is the click-to-lead rate.
-What percentage of email clicks turn into actual contacts or opportunities?
-Track that in HubSpot, and you’ll know exactly which nurture sequences are doing real work.
+What to look for: Low open rates for a specific email type point to a subject line or audience-fit problem, not a content problem.
+High click-through rates with low post-click conversions indicate a disconnect between the email promise and the landing page experience.
+A spike in unsubscribes after a specific send indicates that the content or frequency crossed a line for that segment.

 6. Social Media Engagement Signals